coinflashr/coinflashr/README.md

 DISCLAIMER: Coin Flashr is not responsible for any damages or loss of funds caused by the use of this software!

-Get Coin Flasher here: https://www.coinflashr.com or contact us via:
+Get Coin Flashr here: https://www.coinflashr.com or contact us via:

 Telegram: https://t.me/coinflashr